toss/slash/packages/react/react-query/src/hooks/useSuspendedQuery.en.md

 ): SuspendedUseQueryResultOnSuccess<TData> | SuspendedUseQueryResultOnIdle<undefined>;
 ```

 It is mostly the same as the return value of react-query useQuery, but the data is non-nullable.
-Additionally, isLoading, isError, and isFetching do not exist.
+Additionally, error, isLoading, isError, and isFetching do not exist.

 However, if useSuspendedQuery's enabled (which defaults to true) is false, data can have undefined in it.